GaloisInc/daedalus/docs-src/source/tutorial/getting-started.rst

 **DaeDaLus** is a domain-specific programming language for specifying *parsers*.
-It supports *data-dependent* parsing, meaning that the behavior of a parser can be effected by the *semantic values* parsed from other parts of the input.
+It supports *data-dependent* parsing, meaning that the behavior of a parser can be affected by the *semantic values* parsed from other parts of the input.
 This makes DaeDaLus extremely well-suited for the concise and precise specification of both text and binary formats.

-These parser specifications may be directly applied to inputs via the ``daedalus`` interpreter to produce serialized representations of the resulting semantic values, *or* the specifications may be compiled to either Haskell or C++ sources for parsers to be used in larger software ecosystems.
+DaeDaLus parser specifications may be directly applied to inputs via the ``daedalus`` interpreter to produce serialized representations of the resulting semantic values, *or* the specifications may be compiled to either Haskell or C++ sources for parsers to be used in larger software ecosystems.

 .. note:: This tutorial assumes that you have a working knowledge of common
           programming concepts and are comfortable working at the command-line.
-          Familiarity with functional programming will be particularly helpful, but is not a strict requirement - any concepts needed will be covered in the relevant sections.
+          Familiarity with functional programming will be particularly helpful but is not a strict requirement; any concepts needed will be covered in the relevant sections.

 Installation
 ------------

-DaeDaLus currently has no binary releases available for installation, but can be easily built and installed from source.
+DaeDaLus currently has no binary releases available for installation, but it can be easily built and installed from source.

 Since DaeDaLus is implemented in Haskell, you will need a suitable Haskell environment; the easiest way to set this up is with